PhD Degree: First Year

 To help students select their rotation labs, the college offers the Graduate Student Research Opportunities course during the first three weeks.
 In this course, representatives from each of the six biomedical sciences programs describe the research interests of their faculty members.
 A faculty advisor also helps students select their rotation labs.

 All first-year students also participate in a core curriculum designed to provide a broad-based education in the basic biomedical sciences and to develop a sense of community and collegiality.
-The first-year core curriculum courses are: Foundations of Molecular and Cellular Biology, covering fundamental and advanced topics in biochemistry, molecular biology and cell biology; Introduction to Applied Biostatistics and Research Design, introducing the basic principles of biostatistic and experimental design for research in the biomedical sciences; and Journal Club, where students practice analyzing papers and giving oral presentations.
+The first-year core curriculum courses are: Foundations of Molecular and Cellular Biology, covering fundamental and advanced topics in biochemistry, molecular biology and cell biology; Principles of Biostatistics, introducing the basic principles of biostatistics for research in the biomedical sciences; and Journal Club, where students practice analyzing papers and giving oral presentations.

 Beginning in January, students take elective courses.